Which of the following best describes the difference between elem... | Study Prep in Pearson+

-Which of the following best describes the difference between elements and compounds?
+Which of the following best describes the difference between elements and molecules?

 A